Low-Activity Radioactive Wastes

 Source Material from DOE Research and Defense Facilities

 Source material produced by DOE facilities is subject to DOE regulation and used in research and defense programs.
-Some some individual radionuclides from research are reused for other research or for industrial purposes.
+Some individual radionuclides from research are reused for other research or for industrial purposes.
 Radionuclides produced from research ultimately become low-level waste or mixed waste that may be candidate “low-activity” radioactive wastes.
 Transuranic wastes from defense programs will be stored in DOE's Waste Isolation Pilot Plant (WIPP).
 High-level wastes from these programs will be disposed of in DOE's Yucca Mountain repository.

 Radioactive materials for research and industry are also produced by accelerators.
 These materials are not subject to the Atomic Energy Act (AEA).
 Wastes from their production and use are non-AEA wastes and may also be candidate “low-activity” radioactive wastes.